 Create a bedtime routine so that you prepare yourself for a good night sleep.
 Turn off screens an hour before bed, drink some herbal tea, do some gentle yoga poses and/or read a book that is calming to the mind.
 Give yourself some extra relaxation time this fall season and you’ll find your emotions more steady and your body more energized.

-Fall season is also one of the best times of year for a health and digestive reset that incorporates all of the above strategies.
+Fall season is one of the best times of year for a health and digestive reset that incorporates all of the above strategies.
+According to Ayurveda, cleansing in fall season allows your body to reset from the heat and business of summer, and prepare for the cold and going within of winter.
 That’s why I offer a Guided Fall Cleanse in October.
 Nourishing meals with digestive spices, routines and group support help you boost your immunity and stay healthy during the fall and into the winter.
 Click Here for more information and to register for my Guided Fall Cleanse!

 Curried Quinoa Recipe